-c. that require him/her to "trust' others and for others to "trust" him/her.
+c. that requires him/her/them to "trust" others and for others to "trust" him/her/them.

 2. Identify key elements of successful group processing.

 3. Set operating procedures for the group to establish physical and psychological safety.

 4. Explore various strategies for solving movement problems and evaluate the effectiveness of the proposed solution.